tractor/tractor-website/conventions.md

 Images may be stored on disk in any voxel order supported by their format, but internally, TractoR standardises on "LAS" voxel order, i.e., moving through images first in the right-to-left direction, then posterior-to-anterior, then inferior-to-superior.
 This is the *radiological* convention.
 Images are usually reordered in memory when they are read into TractoR, voxel coordinates are based on this reordered system, and TractoR's internal viewer shows images this way.

 Tractography streamlines are stored in [TrackVis **.trk** format](http://www.trackvis.org/docs/?subsect=fileformat), which makes it easy to visualise them using the popular TrackVis program.
-However, TractoR additionally uses an auxiliary file format, with a **.trkl** extension, which stores information about "labels", named regions that individual streamlines pass through.
+The `trkinfo` script can be used to obtain basic information about these files, such as how many streamlines they contain.
+TractoR additionally uses an auxiliary file format, with a **.trkl** extension, which stores information about "labels", named regions that individual streamlines pass through.
 The beginning of this file is formatted as follows.

 ```c
 struct trkl_header {